Accreditation and licensure

 The university is committed to continuous improvement of its programs and services to ensure the quality and accessibility of its offerings.
 Accreditation and academic compliance are essential features of this process.

 Virginia Commonwealth University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, masters, and doctoral degrees.
-Contact Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Virginia Commonwealth University.
+Questions about the accreditation of Virginia Commonwealth University may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).

 The commission should only be contacted concerning an institution’s significant non-compliance with a requirement or standard.
 Normal inquiries about Virginia Commonwealth University (such as admission requirements, financial aid, education programs, etc.) should be directed to the university, not the commission’s office.